aantron/ocaml.org/data/planet/janestreet/what-the-interns-have-wrought-2022-edition.md

 source:
 ---

-<p>We&rsquo;re once again at the end of our internship season, and it&rsquo;s my task
+<p>We’re once again at the end of our internship season, and it’s my task
 to provide a few highlights of what the interns accomplished while they were here.</p>